mmcaulif/Cardio/README.md

 * [ ] Create package!
   * basic implementation done, need to do PyPi and look into further improvements

-* [ ] Implement multibatch sampling for off-policy runner

-* [ ] Add episode length to logger and use the same names as SB3 for easy integration!

 * [ ] Align VectorCollector with Collector
   * Revisit A2C implementation
   * Make Logger compatible with VectorCollector
   * Learning doesnt seem to line up with stable baselines3 need to debug all aspects (collector, value estimation and logger)

 * [ ] Makes sure vector collector work as intended for off-policy methods and n-step collector work as intended for on-policy methods etc.

+* [ ] Remove warmup method in gatherer and make it a special call of the rollout method

 ## Lower priority